Detroit River: Geography

 The Detroit River forms a major element of the international border between the United States and Canada.
 The river on the American side is all under the jurisdiction of Wayne County, Michigan, and the Canadian side is under the administration of Essex County, Ontario.
 The largest city along the Detroit River is Detroit, and most of the population along the river lives in Michigan.
-The Detroit River has two automobile traffic crossings connecting the United States and Canada: the Ambassador Bridge and the Detroit–Windsor Tunnel.
-Both of these are strongly protected by the U.S. Customs and Border Protection and the Canada Border Services Agency.
+The Detroit River has three automobile traffic crossings connecting the United States and Canada: the Ambassador Bridge, the Gordie Howe International Bridge, and the Detroit–Windsor Tunnel.
+These are strongly protected by the U.S. Customs and Border Protection and the Canada Border Services Agency.

 The upper portion of the river is one of the two places where a Canadian city lies directly south of an American city.
 In this case, the city of Detroit is directly north of the city of Windsor, Ontario.
 The only other location where this occurs is Fort Erie, Ontario, which lies south of several cities in Niagara County, New York.
 The cities and communities southwest of Detroit along the American side of the river are popularly referred to as the Downriver area, because those areas are said to be "down the river" from Detroit.
 Several of these communities do not border the Detroit River but the term "Downriver" refers broadly to the cluster of 18 suburban communities that lie to the southwest of the city of Detroit and to the west of the Detroit River.

 Satellite photo showing Lake Saint Clair (center) with the Detroit River connecting it to Lake Erie (to the south) and the St. Clair River connecting it to Lake Huron (to the north).